SuperGlue2025/SuperGlue2025/docs/pipeline.md

 #### Parsing

-- Uploaded `.csv` files are parsed and linked by a shared compound ID and dataset ID.
+- Uploaded CSV/SDF files are parsed and linked by a shared compound ID and dataset ID.

 #### Storage